zeigous/ZMark/README.md

 - Requires `C++23` or greater
 - Requires `Lua 5.4-5.4.8` to be installed

-To Install, navigate to the root directory and run:
+To compile the simulator, navigate to the root directory and run:
 ```make```

 ## Notes